kevineo/learning/rails/setup/README.md

 <br><br>
 # Troubleshooting
-If your installation has failed, you can perform the following instruction to remove the existing contents (if any).
+If your installation failed, you can perform the following command to remove the existing contents (if any).

 <br>
 Ubuntu / Linux: